tbrowder/CSV-Table/README.md

   * normalizing field names

+This class **CAN** handle those successfully.

-As simple as it is, it does have some features that are very useful:
+As simple as it is, it also has some features that are very useful:

   * Comment lines are allowed